fiseleo/BA-Modding-Toolkit/README.md

 1. Drag and drop or browse to select the Bundle file to extract assets from
 2. Select an output directory, the program will automatically create a subdirectory named after the Bundle file
 3. Check the asset types to extract in the settings window
+4. (Optional) In the settings window, configure `SpineAtlasDowngrade.exe` program path, and enable "启用 Spine 降级" (Enable Spine Downgrade) option.
+If enabled, the program will automatically call the third-party program to convert the Spine files to Spine 3.8 format in the extraction process.
-4. Click the "开始提取" (Start Extraction) button, the program will automatically extract the specified types of assets
+5. Click the "开始提取" (Start Extraction) button, the program will extract the specified types of assets

-This feature is for extracting assets from existing Bundle files for modification or analysis.
+This feature is for extracting assets from existing Bundle files for modification or preview.

 ### JP/GB转换 (JP/GB Conversion)
 Conversion between JP server format (two files) and Global server format (one file).